lulmbd/clippin/README.md

-# clippin
+# Clippin

 Web extension to pin anything from ChatGPT (prompts, responses).
 Create your own folders and organize your pins for easy find.